keithamus/eslint-plugin-escompat/README.md

 `eslint-plugin-escompat` uses the `browserslist` configuration in `package.json`

-If you have a browserlist, is is safe to enable all of these rules - as any that do not coincide with your chosen browsers will be turned off automatically.
+If you have a browserslist, is is safe to enable all of these rules - as any that do not coincide with your chosen browsers will be turned off automatically.

 See [browserslist/browserslist](https://github.com/browserslist/browserslist)